-July - September 2007 Update: The research team continued to focus on developing the survey of trucking firms/drivers.
+October - December 2007 Update: The research team continued to focus on developing the survey of trucking firms / drivers.
 This included test surveys conducted at a weigh station on I-35.
 This test survey provided valuable insight and has lead to some modifications to the format of the survey.
-Survey distribution is planned for the next quarter.
+Researchers also developed 50 different versions of the survey (in both English and Spanish) so that printed versions with different stated preference questions could be administered at toll plazas and weigh stations.
+A technical memorandum on the results from interviews with trucking firms was completed.